akshatmittal61/planner/README.md

 <img src="./src/images/help/3/0.png" alt="Noets" style="width: 75%" />
 </p>

--   **Help** - To get help on Planner, click on the Help button in the header to visit the help section of the planner.
+-   **Help** - To get help on Planner, click on the Help button in the side bar to visit the help section of the planner.

--   **Feedback** - To leave a feedback to the developers, click on the feedback button in the footer of the app.
+-   **Feedback** - To leave a feedback to the developers, click on the feedback/report-a-bug button in the side bar of the app.
 Please be polite in any kind of feedback.
 Any appreciation of work or a bug report or any other kind of feedback is welcome.

 # Themes